mjcarley/nbi/JOSS/paper.md

 \autoref{rotor} shows the GMSH visualisation of the field scattered from an ellipsoid, subject to an incident field from a ring source, a simple model for scattering of rotor noise by a nacelle.
-This is an example of defining a boundary condition using a built-in function, in this case that for the incident field from a rotating source, a model for noise from propellers and rotors.
+In this case, the boundary condition is defined using a built-in function in NBI, demonstrating its application to realistic problems with complex boundary conditions.

 # References